APK Structure#

 Removing Unnecessary Generated Code

-Make sure to understand the space occupied by any automatically generated code.
+Ensure you understand the space occupied by any automatically generated code.
 For example, many protocol buffer tools generate excessive methods and classes, which can double or triple the size of the application.

 Avoid Using Enums